gromacs/gromacs/docs/reference-manual/references.rst

 .. _refWang2000:

 :sup:`113` J. Wang, P. Cieplak, and P.A.
-Kollman, “How Well Does a Restrained Electrostatic Potential (RESP) Model Perform in Calculating Conformational Energies of Organic and Biological Molecules?” *J. Comp.
+Kollman, "How Well Does a Restrained Electrostatic Potential (RESP) Model Perform in Calculating Conformational Energies of Organic and Biological Molecules?" *J. Comp.
 Chem.*, **21** [12] 1049–1074 (2000).

 .. raw:: html